johannesnm/Exchange-Arbitrage/README.md

 Features:

-- The searches for arbitrage opportunities in the cryptocurrency market using the ccxt library.
+- Searches for arbitrage opportunities in the cryptocurrency market using the ccxt library.

 - Takes in a trading pair and a list of exchanges as input and fetches the order book data for the trading pair from each exchange.